Are you wondering how to get blood stains out of sheets?

 There are many ways to remove blood stains.
 We’ve listed them in order of cheapest to most expensive.

-No matter which methods you choose, it will be more effective if you use it quickly.
+No matter which of these methods you choose, it will be more effective if you use it quickly.
 Once a stain has been created, you should start working through the removal process as soon as possible.

 The sooner you are able to work on the stain, the better.
 Keep reading to find out the best tricks!

-1. Hydrogen Peroxide and Cold Water (cheap)
+1. Hydrogen Peroxide & Cold Water (cheap)

 Cost: $ Effectiveness: ⋆⋆⋆⋆⋆

 The simple solution will only cost you a couple of dollars at your local pharmacy.
-Although it is an easy cleaning solution to find, it can be very effective for blood stains.
+Although it is an easy cleaning solution to find, it can be very effective for bloodstains.
 The cold water will likely not cost you more than a few pennies added to your water bill.